DANSI/blynk-server-original/README.md

         nexmo.api.secret=

 And fill above properties with credentials you'll get from Nexmo.
 (Account -> Settings -> API settings).
+You also can send sms via email in case your cell provider supports that.
+See [discussion](http://community.blynk.cc/t/sms-notification-for-important-alert/2542) for more details.

 ### Raw data storage